Jbb-525/Modeling-and-Precise-Prediction-of-Aviation-Fuel-Consumption-Based-on-QAR-Data/README.md

 ### Firstly, this project mainly contains the model reproduction by the author based on relevant paper reading:

 * GA-BPNN, refering to the paper "Modeling the Fuel Flow-Rate of Transport Aircraft during Flight Phases Using Genetic Algorithm-Optimized Neural Networks"

+  **Mainly achievements:**

+  1. Implemented the Genetic Algorithm (GA) from scratch and integrated it with a BPNN (Details in the GA-BPNN/GA.py).
+  2. Implemented Levenberg-Marquardt second-order optimization (Details in the GA-BPNN/BPNN.py).

 - PLS-PSO-ELMAN, refering to the paper "Aircraft Fuel Flow Prediction Based on PLS-PSO-Elman"